SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/create.md

 2. Click the **Task** button and select **Create a new dashboard**.

-3. In the **Create a new dashboard** dialog, enter the name of the dashboard in the **Name** field.
+3. In the dialog, enter the name of the dashboard.
 This becomes the name of the dashboard tab.

-4. Enter a description of the dashboard in the **Description** field.
+4. Enter a description of the dashboard.
 The description is displayed at the top of the dashboard.

     > [!TIP]
     > You can also add the name and description [in other languages][1] by clicking ![icon][img1].